-Subject: Councillor's Bill No. re Creation of Department of Information Technology

-Prepared by: David Puntenney - Data Processing Manager
+Date:October 19, 1998Subject:TABLED - Councillor's Bill No. 62 re Creation of Department of Information TechnologyPrepared by:David Puntenney - Data Processing Manager

-City Council action is requested to pass the attached Councillor's Bill on first reading which would create a new Department of Information Technology, effective January 1, 1999.
+City Council tabled action on this item at the October 12th Council meeting since all Council members were not present.
+Council action is now requested to pass the attached Councillor's Bill on first reading which would create a new Department of Information Technology, effective January 1, 1999.